 Gloria Ray-Carpeneto, D.Min., Ph.D., is a spiritual director, labyrinth facilitator, Reiki Master, writer, and teacher.
 In the late 90’s, Gloria conducted her doctoral dissertation research on the embodiment of spirituality in women.
 Growing out of that research, she has ministered primarily with women – individually and in groups – for more than twenty years.
 Gloria has served as Pastoral Associate for Holistic Health Ministry in two Roman Catholic faith communities.
 She has been an instructor in Psychology, Nursing, and Early Childhood Education at Villa Julie College (now Stevenson University), and advisor to doctoral students’ dissertation committees at University of MD College Park.
 Gloria’s Ph.D. is in Human Development, and her D. Min. is in Spiritual Direction with a research focus on Ignatian Spirituality in Everyday Living.
 Gloria founded and served as Executive Director of the FRIENDS of the Northeast Interfaith Peace Garden, a community garden and labyrinth located in an urban setting, dedicated to interfaith peacemaking.
 Together with Andrea Johnson, Gloria currently co-pastors the Living Water Inclusive Catholic Community in Baltimore MD.
 Gloria was ordained a Roman Catholic priest in Boston MA on July 20, 2008, and lives in Baltimore MD with Myles, her husband of 50 years.
 Myles & Gloria are the parents of Robin and Penelope; grandparents to Prema, Uriah, Venus and Salvador; and great grandparents to Aidan, Ariah, Lucina, and Zyra.
 Gloria may be reached at firstname.lastname@example.org

 For Jackie, a lifetime interest in spirituality/religion and her career in music together formed a natural entryway to the formal study of theology.
-Subsequently, through the nurture and support from members of her RCWP-led church community, the Living Water Inclusive Catholic Community of central Maryland, she was able to recognize her later-life call to ordained ministry.
+Subsequently, through the nurture and support from members of her RCWP-led church community, the Living Water Inclusive Catholic Community of central Maryland, she was able to realize her later-life call to ordained ministry.
 Born to a large, caring, and faithful Roman Catholic family where her spirituality was given its foundation, Jackie’s musical gifts were fostered early on by her parents, teachers, and through private piano lessons with the Benedictine Sisters (OSB).
-Her professional life in music has included a vocal performance career of nearly 25 years in the U.S. Army; teaching; and currently, music ministry for liturgies, weddings, funerals, and patriotic/veteran’s events.
-Jackie is a certified teacher of Godly Play, and serves as a Chaplain Intern through the Clinical Pastoral Education (CPE) program, Spiritual Care Department, Johns Hopkins Bayview Medical Center, Baltimore, Maryland.
+Her professional life in music has included a vocal performance career of nearly 25 years in the U.S. Army; teaching; and music ministry for liturgies, weddings, funerals, and patriotic/veteran’s events.
+She has served as a Chaplain Intern at Johns Hopkins Bayview Medical Center (2015–2016), and as a Chaplain Resident at Johns Hopkins Hospital, Baltimore, MD (2017–2018), earning four units of Clinical Pastoral Education (CPE).
+She is a certified teacher of Godly Play.
 She holds a Bachelor of Science in Vocal Music Education from the University of Minnesota, Moorhead; a Master of Music in Vocal Performance and Literature from Eastman School of Music in Rochester, New York; and a Master of Arts in Theology from the Ecumenical Institute of Theology, St. Mary’s Seminary and University in Baltimore, Maryland.
 She and her husband, Daniel M. Hopkins, make their home in Catonsville, Maryland, where their son, daughter-in-law, and two grandchildren live nearby.
-Jackie can be reached at email@example.com

 Rev. Erma Durkin